 |Home | MyESC | Site Index|

-Relate issues and experiences from everyday life to some of Western philosophy's major concepts and questions, such as: "Can we distinguish right from wrong?
+This course introduces students to some of (primarily Western) philosophy's major concepts and questions, such as: "Can we distinguish right from wrong?
 (How?)"
 "Does God exist?"
 "What is real?"
-"Is scientific knowledge truth?"
-Become familiar with several prominent figures in Western philosophy and read brief excerpts from philosophical texts.
-Discuss Philosophically with fellow learners.
-Develop critical skills for analyzing and writing about experiences and issues philosophically.
-Address the question, "What is philosophy?" itself.
-Individualize your learning by choosing from such topics as aesthetics, logic, justice, human nature, human responsibility and free will for further exploration.
+"Should we consider scientific knowledge to be truth?"
+Students will gain familiarity with several prominent figures in the history of philosophy and read brief excerpts of philosophical texts.
+Students will discuss philosophically with fellow learners, and they will develop or practice critical-thinking skills for analyzing and writing about experiences and issues philosophically.

 This course fully meets the General Education requirement in Humanities.